 Where to stay in Wellawaya

-Tourism is still developing in Wellawaya, which means that there’s less accommodation options than in the rest of the country.
+Tourism is still developing in Wellawaya, which means that there are less accommodation options than in the rest of the country.
 In a way, it is a blessing, as there’s none of the crowds that at times make it impossible to enjoy tourist attractions in Sri Lanka.

 How to get to Wellawaya